jaeseonim/Resume/README.md

 - **Editorial Team Member**, [ToBeDoctor](https://tobedoctor.net/), National Medical Student Union Club (*May 2024 - Present*)

   - Conducted interviews with physicians and authored feature articles to guide medical students in exploring diverse career paths.
-  - Contributed to the planning and execution of AWeeK,  retrospective writing program that encouraged idea-sharing and reflection among medical students and young doctors.
+  - Contributed to the planning and execution of AWeeK, a retrospective writing program that encouraged idea-sharing and reflection among medical students and young doctors.
   - Collaborated with medical students nationwide, enhancing teamwork and communication skills.

 - **Co-founding Member**, RATEL, Interdisciplinary Studies Club, Dankook University College of Medicine (*Jan 2024 - Present*)